API keys are the primary entities of EVA ICS authentication and access control checking.

 Unlike the typical approach, when a user is the primary authentication entity and can have one or multiple API keys, EVA ICS authentication works in the opposite way: API keys are the primary entities and there could be one or more users linked to the each one.
 Consider, for the users, API keys act as ACL groups.

-The approach may look strange, but there’s a strong reason to work in this way: all external resources (EVA ICS controller inter-connections, 3rd party apps) should always use API keys only, while user accounts are generally used only for authentication via web-interfaces.
-Majority EVA ICS installations have no user accounts at all, while all setups require API keys for control and management.
+The approach may look unusual, but there is a strong reason to work this way: all external resources (EVA ICS controller inter-connections, 3rd party apps) should always use API keys only, while user accounts are generally used only for authentication via web-interfaces.
+Majority of EVA ICS installations have no user accounts at all, while all setups require API keys for control and management.

-When such approach is used, there’s also no reason to have “service” user accounts for the service functions.
+When such approach is used, there is also no reason to have “service” user accounts for the service functions.

 API calls can not be performed with user accounts directly, the users must login and obtain API session tokens.

 As API keys are used as user ACLs, a user can have more than one API key assigned locally or with Active Directory groups.

 If more than one key (so more than one ACL) is assigned: